Durlabh Prasad Ki Dusri Shadi

-Durlabh Prasad Ki Dusri Shadi is an upcoming Indian Hindi-language romantic comedy film directed by Siddhant Raj Singh.
+Durlabh Prasad Ki Dusri Shadi is a 2025 Indian Hindi-language romantic comedy film directed by Siddhant Raj Singh.
 It stars Sanjay Mishra and Mahima Chaudhary in the lead.

-It is scheduled to release on 19 December 2025.
+This film is produced by Ekansh Bachchan and Harsha Bachchan, with Ramit Thakur as co-producer.

 Plot

 The story follows Murli, a young man madly in love with Mehak.
-But there’s one strange reason his marriage can’t happen, there’s no woman in his house.
+But there's one strange reason his marriage can't happen, there's no woman in his house.
 Her family refuses to send their daughter into a home without a female presence.
 Desperate to marry the love of his life, Murli comes up with an unexpected solution, he decides to get his widowed father, Durlabh Prasad, married again.

-What follows is a rollercoaster of love, laughter, and family chaos as a Murli set out on a journey to find the second bride for his father with uncle Manchu.